reflectivity/reflectivity.github.io/workshops/workshop_2021/index.md

 21:00-23:00 (UK), 22:00-00:00 (Europe), 16:00-18:00 (US East coast), 06:00-08:00 (Australia East coast):
 - Development of criteria for what to include as meta data.
 Balance between readability and completeness for the text representation.
 Discuss the problematic of how to gather and include all the useful information for both representations.

-## Wednesday 16.06.2021: Reproducibility Working Group
+## Wednesday 16th June: Reproducibility Working Group
 ### The standard samples and calibrations project
 10:00-12:00 (UK), 11:00-13:00 (Europe), 05:00-07:00 (US East coast), 19:00-21:00 (Australia East coast):
 - Agree on a set of standard samples and calibrations